 The French vineyard is a reproduction of how the French manually craft the grapes that can make great wine.
 On the sunny slope of the property and in front of the English cottage, the French Vineyards stands out proudly in nurturing the delicious grapes for our premium wines.

 The state of the art winery Pettavel was constructed in 2001.
 In 2002 processing of wines under the Pettavel brand began.
 This was also the 160 year history of Pettavel who pioneered the Geelong wine region in 1842.

 Pettavel Wine is an iconic brand in the Geelong region.
 In April 2004, the Prime Minister came to visit Geelong and was impressed by the Pettavel Brand.
 He held a grand banquet in Pettavel, treating guests to our famous Shiraz, Pinot Noir, Sauvignon Blanc and Riesling.
 Local people were so proud of Pettavel wines that eight weeks after the visit the government committed $186 million to the local economy.
 This money was to support local projects in response to proposals presented in the meeting.
-It was commented that it must be the charm of the Pettavel wines that made this possible.
+It

 To improve the irrigation system and water quality an advanced desalination plant was built to ensure grape quality and production tonnage.
 Such an investment was never before attempted in Australia and has never been attempted by other vineyards due to the investment required.
 This investment however means that no matter what the climate is during the year the vineyards are always full of prosperity.

 Pettavel Group aquires Meroo of Yarra Glen Vineyard that was one of largest private vienyard in the area.
 Merro is just north of the township and used to be part of Gulf Station–first farm of Victoriain 1838.